-There are more than 4.5 million Americans diagnosed with Alzheimer's disease every year, and up to 50 percent of these individuals tend to suffer from one of the most serious and challenging symptoms of this disease: aggression.
+There are more than 4.5 million Americans diagnosed with Alzheimer's disease every year, and up to 50 percent of these individuals will suffer from one of the most challenging symptoms of this disease: aggression.

-This is a side effect that many seniors and their family members are not prepared for when they first receive an Alzheimer's diagnosis.
-It is also one of the top reasons that families choose to have their senior loved ones live in a nursing home.
-Deciding to place a senior with aggressive Alzheimer's outbursts in a nursing home is not a bad decision.
-Many times, this is the best course of action for both the senior and their family member and it can help keep all parties involved safe and well taken care of.
+This is a side effect that family members and caregivers are not prepared for when they first receive an Alzheimer's diagnosis.
+It’s also one of the top reasons that families need to move their loved ones into a nursing home.
+Deciding to place a senior with aggressive Alzheimer's outbursts in a nursing home can be heart wrenching, but when the situation becomes unmanageable, it’s the best course of action for both the senior and their family.

 Acknowledge Their Feelings

 There will be times when Alzheimer's patients will feel so sad or frustrated that they simply need to have an outburst.
 Many times, dementia has caused so many changes to their brain that there is nothing they can do to control these outbursts.
-When a senior with Alzheimer's reacts in this way, acknowledge the feelings that they have.
-Let them know it is alright to feel this way and that you understand their feelings.
+When a senior with Alzheimer's reacts in this way, acknowledge their feelings.
+Let them know it’s okay to feel this way and that you understand their feelings.
 The more you argue with them about why they are feeling a certain way, the more frustrated they will likely become.

 Ignore Aggression Reactions